 And older versions of the [Target Framework Identifier]

 For example, if a project targets .NET Framework 4 on a 32-bit machine, Extensions enumerates assemblies that are registered under \Microsoft.NETFramework\v4.0\AssemblyFoldersEx, \Microsoft.NETFramework\v3.5\AssemblyFoldersEx, \Microsoft.NETFramework\v3.0\AssemblyFoldersEx, and \Microsoft.NETFramework\v2.0\AssemblyFoldersEx.

-Some components in the list may not be shown, depending on the framework version of your project.
-This can occur under the following conditions:
+Some components in the list might not be shown, depending on the framework version of your project.
+This situation can occur under the following conditions:

 A component that uses a recent framework version is incompatible with a project that targets an earlier version.

 For information about how to change the target framework version for a project, see Framework targeting overview.

 A component that uses an older version of the .NET Framework is incompatible with a project that targets a newer .NET Framework.

 For more about version compatibility between .NET Framework versions, see Version compatibility.